openlawteam/tribute-contracts/docs/adapters/Onboarding.md

 Once the vote on a proposal is finished, it is time to process it.
 Anybody can call this function.

-The function checks that there is a vote in progress for this proposalId and that it has not been processed yet. if the vote is a success (2), then we process it by minting the internal tokens and moving the tokens from the adapter to the bank extension
+The function checks that there is a vote in progress for this proposalId and that it has not been processed yet.
+If the vote is a success (`PASS`), then we process it by minting the internal tokens and moving the tokens from the adapter to the bank extension.

-if the vote is a tie or failed (1 or 3), then the funds are returned to the proposer
+If the vote is a tie (`TIE`) or failed (`NOT_PASS`), then the funds are returned to the proposer.

-Otherwise, the state is invalid and the tx is reverted (if the vote does not exist or if it is in progress).
+Otherwise, the state is invalid and the transaction is reverted (if the vote does not exist or if it is in progress).

 ### function \_submitMembershipProposal(DaoRegistry dao, bytes32 proposalId, address tokenToMint, address payable applicant, address payable proposer, uint256 value, address token)